 The following scholarships are funded through the annual TCU/Superintendent’s Golf Outing, the Alumni Association’s Plan2000 fund, an individual donation and a grant from the South Bend Press Club.

 A $5,000 grant to a graduating SBCSC senior accepted to study at Purdue University South Bend or Purdue University West Lafayette.
+Champaigne Scholars who maintain a 3.5 GPA and continue to be enrolled at Purdue may apply for renewal in subsequent years.
 This application should be sent to the Alumni Association office.

 Up to three $1,000 one-time scholarships are awarded to a SBCSC graduating senior or to a graduate whose parent or grandparent is an active member of the South Bend Alumni Association.
 Application for this scholarship should be sent directly to the Alumni Association office.